-MN Vikings Running Back, Dalvin Cook, left the field during the Detroit Lions game with an ACL injury.
-Knee injuries are quite common in football, but what happens after the injury on the field?
+MN Wild Forward, Luke Kunin, left the ice during the Detroit Red Wings game with an ACL injury.
+Knee injuries are quite common in hockey, but what happens after the injury on the ice?
 Physical Therapist, Eric Paur explains what to expect before and after surgery.

 A majority of ACL injuries occur without contact from another player but rather with cutting or pivoting.
 We, Minnesotans, have gone through it before with some of our top players but the good news is, we have also seen them come back to that same high level!
 Here is what we need to know about what comes next.